 - The earlier your keyword comes in the meta-description, the better.

 - Meta-description for each page should be unique.

 - Preferably include a call to action that tempts the searchers to click on your result.

-Check out the meta-description of this post on meta-descriptions.
+Check out the meta-description of this post about meta-descriptions.